 Signs and symptoms

-- Resting tremors are those that occur when a person is not moving.
-These tremors may first occur in the hands and fingers before developing into a “pill rolling” tremor, which causes someone to rub their thumb and finger back and forth repetitively.
+Resting tremors are those that occur when a person is not moving.
+They may start in the hands and fingers before developing into a “pill-rolling” tremor, which causes someone to rub their thumb and finger back and forth repetitively.

-- Automatic movements, such as blinking and smiling, might decrease.
+Decrease in automatic movements, such as blinking and smiling.

-- Mask face often results, which stems from reduced facial expressions and decreased eye movement.
+Facial stiffness or Mask face, which stems from reduced facial expressions and decreased eye movement.

 Hoehn-Yahr five stages

-- Stage 2 – Symptoms worsen during this stage.
+Symptoms worsen during this stage.
 This includes rigidity on both sides of the body and more obvious changes in walking and posture.
 Speech abnormalities may also be present.
-Someone with Stage 2 PD may be able to live alone, but daily self-care tasks will take more time and effort..
+The patient is still able to live alone, but daily self-care tasks will take more time and effort.

-- Stage 3 – Symptoms such as loss of balance and coordination may result in falls.
+Symptoms such as loss of balance and coordination may result in falls.
 Movement is very slow.
-Someone in Stage 3 can still be independent, but symptoms will affect basic self-care activities like eating, grooming, dressing, and bathing.
+The patient can still be independent but may need help with basic self-care activities like eating, grooming, dressing, and bathing.

-- Stage 4 – Tasks become very challenging due to severe symptoms.
-Someone in Stage 4 may be able to stand without help, but needs a walker to get around.
+Tasks become very challenging due to severe symptoms.
+The patient may be able to stand without help but needs a walker to get around.
 They will need assistance with all self-care tasks and household management.
 As a result, someone in this stage may no longer be able to live alone.

-- Stage 5 – End stage PD, which is the most debilitating and advanced phase.
-Someone in Stage 5 may no longer be able to stand or walk due to significant muscle stiffness.
+The most debilitating and advanced phase of PD.
+The patient may no longer be able to stand or walk due to significant muscle stiffness.
 They will either be bedridden or rely on a wheelchair to get around.
 This stage warrants round-the-clock care.
 New symptoms may develop such as delusions, hallucinations, mood disorders, and other non-motor symptoms such as impaired cognition, sleep disorders, changes in taste and smell, reading difficulty, quick fullness when eating, urinary urgency, and incontinence.

-You may first be diagnosed with PD by your physician or an internist, who may refer you to a neurologist (a physician that diagnoses, treats, and manages conditions that affect the brain and nervous system, including PD, Alzheimer’s Disease, Multiple Sclerosis, Brain Tumors, and Stroke).
-There is no way to diagnose PD except through observations and questions.
-Observations may include noting symptoms such as tremors, muscle stiffness, lack of facial expression, ability to stand up from a chair, and inability to walk.
+You may first be diagnosed with PD by your physician who may refer you to a neurologist (a physician who diagnoses, treats, and manages conditions that affect the brain and nervous system, including PD, Alzheimer’s Disease, Multiple Sclerosis, Brain Tumors, and Stroke).
+There is no other way to diagnose PD except through observations and questions.
+Observations may include noting symptoms such as tremors, muscle stiffness, lack of facial expression, ability to stand up from a chair, and walking difficulties.
 Doctors may test your balance to see how quickly you can regain it if your equilibrium is disturbed.

-Since there is no standard test for PD, this condition is diagnosed based on findings from a neurological exam and information reported by patients and caregivers.
-Parkinson’s Disease is a diagnosis made by excluding the possibility of other medical conditions and events, such as a stroke.
-Symptom progression and frequency varies from person to person.
+Since there is no standard test for PD, this condition is diagnosed based on the results of a neurological examination and information reported by patients and caregivers.
+The diagnosis of Parkinson’s Disease is made by excluding the possibility of other medical conditions and events, such as a stroke.
+Symptom progression and frequency vary from person to person.

-Patients may receive medications after an individualized assessment of risks and benefits of their use and the age of the client upon diagnosis.
-In general, the goals of treatment for patients under 60 years old will include controlling impairing signs and symptoms of PD while protecting existing neurons.
-The primary medication choices for patients under the age of 50 include Eldepryl, Cocovri, and anticholinergic agents such as Artane and Cogentin.
+Patients may receive medications after an individualized assessment of the risks and benefits of their use and the age of the client upon diagnosis.
+In general, the goals of treatment for patients under 60 include controlling the progression of PD symptoms while protecting existing neurons.
+The primary medication choices for patients under the age of 50 include Eldepryl, Gocovri, and anticholinergic agents such as Artane and Cogentin.
 Patients in their 50s may require a dopamine agonist such as Mirapex in addition to or instead of Eldepryl to keep symptoms in check.
-If the desired response is still not achieved, a drug such as Sinemet should be added, followed by adjunctive Cocovri or anticholinergic therapy.
+If the desired response is still not achieved, a drug such as Sinemet should be added, followed by adjunctive Gocovri or anticholinergic therapy.

 For patients who are 60 years and older, the primary goal is to improve existing functional impairments.
 For these patients, care is taken to avoid causing or worsening cognitive impairments.
 Sinemet CR is considered a first-line treatment for these patients.
 If this garners an inadequate response, providers can recommend a trial of immediate-release Sinemet and the addition of a dopamine agonist such as Mirapex once the maximum Sinemet doses are reached.
-Eldepryl, Cocovri, and anticholingeric agents such as Artane and Cogentin should be avoided because of their central nervous system side effects.
-These side effects can include insomnia, nervousness, lightheadedness, and seizures.
+Eldepryl, Cocovri, and anticholinergic agents such as Artane and Cogentin should be avoided because of their central nervous system side effects, such as insomnia, nervousness, lightheadedness, and seizures.

-There are three surgical procedures used to treat Parkinson’s Disease.
-The first one is ablative or destructive surgery, which destroys areas of the brain affected by PD.This is intended to destroy abnormal electrical impulses or chemicals that cause PD symptoms.
-Stimulation and deep brain stimulation (DBS) involves implanting electrodes in the brain that can modify or block PD symptoms.
-Transplantation or restorative surgery consists of transplanting dopamine-producing cells from pig or human embryos into certain areas of the brain.
+There are several surgical procedures used to treat Parkinson’s Disease.
+Stimulation and deep brain stimulation (DBS) involve implanting electrodes in the brain that can modify or block PD symptoms.
+Transplantation or restorative surgery consists of transplanting dopamine-producing cells from pigs or human embryos into certain areas of the brain.